17 Best Places to Visit in Connecticut

-Connecticut is a natural wonderland packed with some of the country's most inspiring landscapes.
-From crashing waterfalls to sparkling lakes to verdant forests to sprawling golden beaches, there's much to love about the Nutmeg State.
+Connecticut is a natural wonderland packed with some of the country's most inspiring landscapes and a slew of picturesque places to visit.
+From crashing waterfalls to sparkling lakes to verdant forests to sprawling golden beaches, there are so many memorable things to do in Connecticut.

-With so many great spots, it can be hard to choose your destination.
+With so many interesting spots to choose from, it can be hard to pick your destination.
 Whittle down your choices with our list of the best places to visit in Connecticut.

-The Mystic River gently laps the shores of this lovely maritime village, drawing attention to its storied history as an important port.
+The Mystic River gently laps the shores of this lovely maritime village, which is dubbed one of the best small towns in Connecticut.
+The shimmering water draws attention to the town's storied history as an important port, and multiple attractions teach visitors about its past.

 All types of vessels, including massive whaling ships, sailed through and docked at Mystic Harbor.
 You can see replicas, as well as some refurbished originals, at the remarkable Mystic Seaport Museum.
 With so many great things to offer (i.e. a 19th-century seafaring village, children's museum, and the Charles W. Morgan wooden whaleship), this vast spot deserves a full day of your time.